madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 # Qt patches

 Since wkhtmltopdf uses the webkit engine to render its PDFs, there will be no way around the qt5-qtwebkit.
 However, it is possible to get around a started instance of Xorg.
-I found a repository[^2] that provided a solution for that problem, by compiling a qt-webkit version without the need for Xorg.
+I found a repository[^2] that provided a solution for this, by compiling a qt-webkit version without the need for Xorg.
 {% raw %}
 <script src="https://gist-it.appspot.com/github/madnight/docker-alpine-wkhtmltopdf/blob/master/Dockerfile"></script>
 {% endraw %}
-The problem was, compiling the whole qt library including the necessary patches takes about 4 hours (on EC2 m1.large in 2016).
+Now the problem was, compiling the whole Qt library including the necessary patches takes about 4 hours (on EC2 m1.large in 2016).
 It would be ok to do so once, but Docker requires you to do so every time you want to build the container, in case that you don't already have that Docker layer.
 At first, I thought that I could work around that problem by pushing the build to Docker Hub.
 Docker Hub compiles Dockerfiles and provides a compiled Docker image that can be pulled from their servers.
 But Docker Hub has a build timeout after 2 hours[^3], so it wasn't able to finish the build.

 ![](/images/docker-wkhtmltopdf-alpine.png)